We have a choice, ignore a problem and let someone else sort it out, or do something about it. We do.

 Any feral cat in this area usually has FeLv or FelineAids.

-Its almost impossible to re-home cats of either sex or age.
+It is very difficult to re-home cats of either sex or age even if they are neutered.

 A high majority of cases of abandoned female dogs are because they are pregnant.